rs-delve/rs-delve.github.io/_posts/2020-08-14-school-is-the-best-place-for-children.md

   institute: University of Nottingham
 ---

-*This post was originally prepared for 29th July 2020.
-DELVE overviews of the science are provided in good faith by subject experts.
-DELVE and the Royal Society accept no legal liability for decisions made based on this evidence.*
+*This post was originally prepared for 29th July 2020.*

 School is the best place for children during the pandemic and the Government should prioritise keeping schools open wherever possible.
 Our